150 Random Facts So Interesting You’ll Say, “OMG!”

 Sweat Doesn’t Actually Stink

 You might notice that any sweat you produce right after a shower doesn’t smell so bad.
-That’s because your sweat itself isn’t stinky; it’s the bacteria on your skin that break the sweat down that cause the odor.
+That’s because your sweat itself isn’t stinky; it’s the bacteria on your skin that breaks the sweat down that causes the odor.
 Additionally, you’ll find that the sweat on your arms and legs doesn’t smell as much as your armpits.
 That’s because sweat glands in your armpits secrete more protein into a dark, damp environment—the perfect place and food for bacteria.

 Some Planets Produce Diamond Rain

 Saturn and Jupiter are gas giant planets that produce a truly unique form of weather.
-Recently, scientists discovered that there is plenty of carbon in these atmosphere.
+Recently, scientists discovered that there is plenty of carbon in these atmospheres.
 When carbon soot gets hit by lightning, it hardens into graphite and falls downward, where the pressure of the atmosphere hardens it further, until it becomes… a diamond!
 Storms on these planets may literally rain diamonds as big as a centimeter across.